Upstream Oil & Gas

 NEW VENTURES

-• Alongside our footprints in Angola and Morocco, we are looking for scalable new ventures across a combination of exploration, near-term development and late-life production assets where we see the biggest scope for value creation.
+- Alongside our footprints in Angola and Morocco, we are looking for scalable new ventures across a combination of exploration, near-term development and late-life production assets where we see the biggest scope for value creation and our new venture pipeline also includes our interests in Namibia where we continue to pursue the opportunity to return to the southern Orange Basin.